TrellixVulnTeam/swahilipython_SCMU/Doc/reference/datamodel.rst

 -----------------

 An :term:`awaitable` object generally implements an :meth:`__await__` method.
-:term:`Coroutine` objects returned from :keyword:`async def` functions are awaitable.
+:term:`Coroutine` objects returned kutoka :keyword:`async def` functions are awaitable.

 .. note::

-   The :term:`generator iterator` objects returned from generators decorated with :func:`types.coroutine` or :func:`asyncio.coroutine` are also awaitable, but they do not implement :meth:`__await__`.
+   The :term:`generator iterator` objects returned kutoka generators decorated with :func:`types.coroutine` or :func:`asyncio.coroutine` are also awaitable, but they do not implement :meth:`__await__`.